 What is Cartilage Restoration?

-Cartilage Restoration is an innovative surgical procedure which regenerates, repairs, or restores damaged joint cartilage.
-It is an alternative to surgical joint replacement and tries to repair and restore the cartilage so that joint replacement surgery can be avoided.
+Cartilage Restoration is an innovative surgical procedure that regenerates, repairs, or restores damaged joint cartilage.
+It is an alternative to surgical joint replacement and aims to repair and restore the cartilage so that joint replacement surgery can be avoided.

 In most cases, cartilage damage is irreversible and requires life-long care.
 In extreme cases, cartilage damage can hinder movement and cause intense pain.
 A person may become temporarily disabled because they cannot utilize the full movement of their body because of the pain from cartilage damage.

-Cartilage Restoration is an effective treatment which overcomes these challenges.
+Cartilage Restoration is an effective treatment that overcomes these challenges.
 It aims to:

 Who Needs Cartilage Restoration?